+Table 8.2.9.3 - Regional infrastructure corridors and substations overlay code - For accepted development subject to requirements and assessable development

+For accepted development subject to requirements and assessable development

+Where on land comprising or adjoining a stock route

+Development maintains:

-Table 8.2.9.3 - Regional infrastructure corridors and substations overlay code - For accepted development subject to requirements and assessable development accep accepted development subject to requirements and assessable development Perf ormance outcomes Acceptable outcomes For accepted development subject to requ irements and assessable development Whe Where on land comprising or adjoining a stock route PO1 Deve (a) elopment maintains: the operational efficiency and safety of a 'Stock route' identified on the Regional infrastructure corridors and substations overlay maps (OM-009a-d); and public health and safety.
-AO1.1 Buildings and structures are setback from a 'Stock route' identified on the Regional infrastructure corridors and substations overlay maps (OM-009a-d): (a) where in the Conservation zone, Rural zone or Rural residential zone and on a site with a land area of 2 hectares or greater, a minimum of: (i) 50 metres where involving Accommodation activities; or (ii) 20 metres where not involving Accommodation activities; or
+- (a) the operational efficiency and safety of a 'Stock route' identified on the Regional infrastructure corridors and substations overlay maps (OM-009a-d); and - (b) public health and safety.

+Buildings and structures are setback from a 'Stock route' identified on the Regional infrastructure corridors and substations overlay maps (OM-009a-d):

+- (a) where in the Conservation zone, Rural zone or Rural residential zone and on a site with a land area of 2 hectares or greater, a minimum of: - (i) 50 metres where involving Accommodation activities; or - (ii) 20 metres where not involving Accommodation activities; or - (b) a minimum of 6 metres otherwise.

-Performance outcomes Acceptable outcomes AO1.2 Any new access from a road servicing a 'Stock route' identified on the Regional infrastructure corridors and substations overlay maps (OM-009a-d) includes a gate or grid to prevent stock entry to premises.
-AO1.3 Boundary fencing to prevent stock entry to premises is maintained along a 'Stock route' identified on the Regional infrastructure corridors and substations overlay maps (OM-009a-d). ere on land comprising or adjoining ma station jor electricity infrastructure or a (a) elopment: allows for the continued operation of the 'Major electricity infrastructure' or 'Substation' identified on the Regional infrastructure corridors and substations overlay maps (OM-009a-d); and AO2.1 Where involving Forestry for wood production, development is setback 1.5 times the maximum anticipated height of the tree at harvest from 'Major electricity infrastructure' identified on the Regional infrastructure corridors and substations overlay maps (OM-009a-d). (b) is located and designed to ensure a high quality of amenity is achieved for the use.
+Perf ormance outcomes Acceptable outcomes AO1.2 Any new access from a road servicing a 'Stock route' identified on the Regional infrastructure corridors and substations overlay maps (OM-009a-d) includes a gate or grid to prevent stock entry to premises.
+AO1.3 Boundary fencing to prevent stock entry to premises is maintained along a 'Stock route' identified on the Regional infrastructure corridors and substations overlay maps (OM-009a-d).
+Where on land comprising or adjoining major electricity infrastructure or a substation (a) elopment: allows for the continued operation of the 'Major electricity infrastructure' or 'Substation' identified on the Regional infrastructure corridors and substations overlay maps (OM-009a-d); and AO2.1 Where involving Forestry for wood production, development is setback 1.5 times the maximum anticipated height of the tree at harvest from 'Major electricity infrastructure' identified on the Regional infrastructure corridors and substations overlay maps (OM-009a-d). (b) is located and designed to ensure a high quality of amenity is achieved for the use.
 AO2.2 Buildings and structures are setback a minimum of 20 metres from 'Major electricity infrastructure' or a 'Substation' identified on the Regional infrastructure corridors and substations overlay maps (OM-009a-d).